Heart Surgery Cardiac Rehab

 through some simple exercises for you to do before your discharge.
 These may seem unnecessary to

-you but it is important that you maintain the mobility of your shoulder as this is a complex joint and
+you but it is important that you maintain the mobility of your shoulder as this is a complex joint.
+Also

 any limitation with same will be painful and from a physiotherapy point of view takes some time to

-New research tells us that you can commence a formal rehabilitation programme as early as two
+New research tells us that you can commence a formal heart surgery rehab programme as early as two

 your sternotomy to heal.

-One you decide to proceed with a rehabilitation programme, you will perform an exercise test.
+One you decide to proceed with the rehab after open heart surgery programme, you will perform an exercise test.
 This

 will identify your current capability and then allow the rehabilitation team to prescribe exercise for